fommil/fpmortals/manuscript/under-review.md

-This approach also works for `EitherT` and `FutureT` as the inner context, but their lifting methods are more complex as they require parameters to construct the `Left` and/or implicit `ExecutionContext`. cats provides monad transformers for a lot of its own types, so it's worth checking if one is available.
+This approach also works for `EitherT` and `FutureT` as the inner context, but their lifting methods are more complex as they require parameters to construct the `Left` and an implicit `ExecutionContext` respectively. cats provides monad transformers for a lot of its own types, so it's worth checking if one is available.

 Notably absent is `ListT` (or `TraversableT`) because it is difficult to create a well-behaved monad transformer for collections.
 It comes